mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

 # Migrate to JSON module descriptors and JWT

+This document demonstrates how to convert a legacy `atlassian-plugin.xml` descriptor into one matching the new JSON format.
+By convention, JSON descriptors are named `atlassian-connect.json`.

 ## Resources
  * [Getting Started](./getting-started.html) - the hello world tutorial has been renamed to the getting started guide and now uses the new JSON descriptor format for all examples.
  * [Modules](../concepts/modules) - You can view all available modules and their respective documentation under the "JIRA Modules" and "Confluence Modules" sections of the navigation menu.

 ## Basic Add-on information

-The information contained in these two descriptors is identical.
+The information contained in the two descriptors below is identical.
 It shows the new format for the basic information about your addon.

+### atlassian-plugin.xml
 ```
 <?xml version="1.0" ?>
 <atlassian-plugin key="hello-world" name="Hello World" plugins-version="2">